 Level 3 Farmers Market Description A Level 3 market offers similar products as a Level 2 market and includes on-site food preparation and service of TCS foods as defined in NAVMED P 5010-1.
-Operation must meet all of the conditions specified for Level 1 and 2 markets and must adhere to the food safety requirements delineated in NAVMED P 5010-1 regarding "Temporary Food Operations."
+Operation must meet all the conditions specified for Level 1 and 2 markets and must adhere to the food safety requirements delineated in NAVMED P 5010-1 regarding "Temporary Food Operations."
 Foods & Food Preparation The types of food preparation, food service activities, and foods sold must be identified and are limited to those approved by PVNTMED and installation Veterinary Services.
-Authorized food: All products listed for Level 1 and 2 Farmers Markets, plus- Approved beef, pork, and/or poultry that are prepared in a state or federal inspected kitchen and cooked on site; Barbecue pulled beef, pork or chicken; and roast beef or roast pork made-to-order sandwiches; Commercially raised game animals slaughtered in a USDA or state inspected facility; and Commercially prepared salads.
-Approved Food Sources Commercially procured food items that are subsequently sold in the Farmers Market and commercial ingredients used to prepare foods by vendors operating in the Farmers Market ( except level 1 and 2 exempt items) must be from an approved source.
-Qualified Food Supervisor For each food operation/concession providing foods that meet level 3 criteria, there must be at least one person available during all hours of the operation who meets the person-in-charge (PIC) requirements delineated in NAVMED P 5010-1.
+Authorized food: All products listed for Level 1 and 2 Farmers Markets, plus- Approved beef, pork, and/or poultry that are prepared in a state or federal inspected kitchen and cooked on site; Barbecue pulled beef, pork or chicken; and roast beef or roast pork made-to order sandwiches; Commercially raised game animals slaughtered in a USDA or Approved Food Sources state inspected facility; and Commercially prepared salads Commercially procured food items that are subsequently sold in the Farmers Market and commercial ingredients used to prepare foods by vendors operating in the Farmers Market (except level Qualified Food Supervisor 1 and 2 exempt items) must be from an approved source.
+For each food operation/concession providing foods that meet level 3 criteria, there must be at least one person available during all hours of the operation who meets the person-incharge (PIC) requirements delineated in NAVMED P 5010- 1.
 Facilities & Equipment Only disposable/single use eating utensils, plates and cups are authorized.
 Equipment must meet NAVMED P 5010-1 requirements such as NSF or UL certified for sanitation and electrical safety, respectively.
-A handwashing station with running water, soap, paper towels and a waste water catch basin must be available in the vendor's food preparation area.
+A handwashing station with running water, soap, paper towels and a wastewater catch basin must be available in the vendor's food preparation area.
 A three-compartment sink configuration (or three separate basins) large enough to wash, rinse and sanitize in-use equipment/utensils must be available and used.
-Chemical equipment sanitizer must be at the correct strength and sanitizer test strips must be provided by the vendor person in charge to verify sanitizer concentration.
-Public Health / Preventive Medicine Support Reviews and approves DD 2975, Temporary Food Event Coordinator's Application; Performs a documented pre-opening inspection and conducts at least one Routine inspection per day during operation.
-Conducts periodic walk through inspections, as needed, while market is operating to spot check handwashing, insect and rodent control, waste collection and disposal, and water source.
-Veterinary support: Veterinary Services personnel will provide a listing of approved sources for the event coordinator to provide to the farmers market operators.
+Chemical equipment sanitizer must be at the correct strength and sanitizer test strips must be provided by the vendor person in charge to verify sanitizer concentration

+Public Health / Preventive Medicine Support Reviews and approves DD 2975, Temporary Food Event Coordinator's Application; Performs pre-opening inspection; Conducts periodic walk-through inspections while market is operating to check for handwashing, insect and rodent control, waste collection and disposal, and water source.
+At a minimum, PVNTMED inspects the market at least one time while it is operating.
+Army Veterinary Support Veterinary Services personnel will provide a listing of approved sources for the event coordinator to provide to the farmers market operators.
 List must include sources open to the farmers market operators or a local "approved source list", e.g. BJs, COSTCO, or a regional vegetable supplier.
 Veterinary Services personnel will review products listed by each vendor as provided by the sponsor on DD 2975 "Temporary Food Event Coordinator's Application" and determine if food and suppliers listed are acceptable.
 Veterinary Services Personnel will inspect food brought to the farmers market for sanitation, wholesomeness, and proper temperature, unless food items are exempt from directory listing.